April 3, 2026

 Interviews with Chinese residents in Tokyo

 To live abroad may bring excitement, knowledge and personal growth.
 However, it can also expose us to national stereotypes and issues concerning international relations.
 Japan and China are two countries that share a rich, complex history.
-In the shadow of ongoing diplomatic disputes between these two closely connected trade partners, how is it to live as a Chinese person in Japan today?
+Japan and China remain closely connected trade partners despite ongoing diplomatic tensions.
+What is it like to live as a Chinese person in Japan today?

 The Japanese View of China

 Japan and China have a long history of cultural, academic and political ties.
 Thriving business, growing tourism and a constant flow of goods have brought Japan and China closer.
-However, due to a history of several high casualty wars and the considerable number of political disputes that followed, Japan-China relations have suffered.
+Japan-China relations have suffered due to a history of high-casualty wars and ongoing political disputes.

 The negative view of China among the Japanese public has resulted in stereotypical images of Chinese people’s character and behavior.

 Tianyu Zhao, a graduate student from Jiangsu Province, China, has noticed several stereotypes targeting Chinese people.
-She underlines the significance of social class: that rich and well educated Chinese are looked upon positively while the socially vulnerable or temporarily visiting Chinese may be targeted with negative stereotypes.
+She highlights the role of social class, noting that people often view wealthy and well-educated Chinese more positively, while they tend to stereotype those who are more vulnerable or visiting temporarily.

 “For Japanese people who only know Chinese people who work part-time in convenience stores or who come to visit and buy many products in areas such as Ginza, the stereotype might be that Chinese people talk in a loud voice and are noisy, don’t flush toilets properly or that they are wealthy but bad-mannered,” she says.